Ask a Librarian

 You have several options for saving your research.
 The exact method depends on which database you are using.
 Generally, look for tools with names like Permalink/Link, Share, Send to, Google Drive, or Email.

 In DiscoverDeWitt, after signing in, use the "Pin" feature to save to your favorites.
 You can also use the Permalink Icon and copy the URL to your clipboard to be pasted into a separate document.
-You can also use the Email button to email yourself the record.
+Use the Email button to email yourself the record.

 In Gale databases, use the Get Link button in the top menu to copy the stable URL.
-You may also use the Send To button to save to your computer, Google Drive or email.
+Use the Send To button to save to your computer, Google Drive or email.

 In ScienceDirect, the URL in your browser will only work while on campus.
 Note that the URL in the address bar will need to be preceded by http://ezproxy,sunyulster.edu:2048/login?url= in order to work off campus.
 You may Download PDF for saving to your desired location.